ginkgoch/blog/source/_posts/20200225-ginkgoch-map-v1-12-with-feature-demos.md

 ---
-title: Node MAP SDK v1.12 Released
+title: Node MAP SDK v1.12 Released with Many Feature Demos
 date: 2020-02-25
 tag: [ map, shapefile, gis tools ]
 ---
 Many feedback indicate that the [getting started sample](https://github.com/ginkgoch/map-quick-started-demos) is too simple.
 Yes, I agree.
-Here comes 20+ feature demos you could refer to.
+Here comes 20+ downloadable and executable feature demos are available.
 Also released with new MAP SDK version v1.12.0 with many API improvements as well as some new functions.
 <!-- more -->

 ## v1.12.0 Change Logs